-Table 7.4 Starting Speed Sample Values
+Table 8.4 Starting Speed Sample Values

 - 1) As a suggestion, a Starting Speed that is equal to the square root of the acceleration rate will create a profile without any jumps in velocity at the beginning of the move profile.
 The same holds true for the end of the move profile if the Starting Speed is equal to the square root of the deceleration rate. - 2) The Starting Speed can always be programmed in the range of 1 to 1,000,000 steps per second.
-This 1 MHz output frequency can only be reached by the differential outputs of the 3102i.
-The module's 24Vdc open collector outputs are limited to a maximum output frequency of 100,000 steps per second.
+Note that the module's 24Vdc open collector outputs are limited to a maximum output frequency of 150,000 steps per second.